What is estate planning?

 The truth, the reality is that your estate is simply everything that you own, anywhere in the world, including:

-- Any property owned by a trust, over which you have a significant control;
+Any property owned by a trust, over which you have a significant control; and

 Once you come to this realization, that you DO have an estate, you are then in a position to consider what you think should happen to this stuff, during ALL stages of life–while you are alive, in the event you became disabled and following your death.
 Since at least 2 out of those 3 life stages are certainly applicable (you are alive now and you will eventually die), and given that we have already established that you DO have an estate, it is just simple logic to then come to an understanding that estate planning is relevant and important for you, for your loved ones and for your stuff (your property).
 By the way, even though the contents and size of your estate will likely change over time, you should NOT wait until later to consider and engage in estate planning.
 Rather, if you do proper planning now, the foundation of such planning will continue to have application over time, including when you obtain a sizable fortune.
 The inverse is also true–that good planning done now will still benefit and protect you, your loved ones and what remains of your assets in the future, after you have spent, used and otherwise disposed of many of your current assets.